If you made any changes in Pure these will be visible here soon.

 Biography

-Katrina joined the University of Huddersfield in 2016 as a Lecturer within the department of Fashion and Textiles Department, the School of Art, Designs, and Architecture.
+Katrina joined the University of Huddersfield in 2016 as a Lecturer on the Fashion and Textiles and costume courses in the School of Art and Humanities.
 She teaches CAD, Future Materials, Embroidery, and Print across courses within the department.
-She is the First year tutor and Placement tutor for the Textiles course.
+She is Course Leader for BA Hons Costume with Textiles and BA / BSc Hons Textiles

 Research Expertise and Interests